parse-community/parse-php-sdk/README.md

 #### Push with Query

-You can also push to devices using queries.
+You can also push to devices using queries targeting the `ParseInstallation` class.

 ```php
 // Push to Query